The Dental Implant Procedure Irvine, CA

 At our dentist office, we help patients through the dental implant procedure, from the initial consultation to providing follow-up care after treatment is complete.
 We also strive to educate each patient on the process and answer any questions we receive along the way.

-If you are interested in learning more about the dental implant procedure, call Sedation and Implant Dentistry Irvine at (949) 258-9682 today and schedule a time to come in for your first visit.
+If you are interested in learning more about the dental implant procedure, call Total Care Implant Dentistry at (949) 258-9682 today and schedule a time to come in for your first visit.

 An Overview of the Dental Implant Procedure